 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In partnership with Indiana educators and local law enforcement, ISP will conduct various training sessions throughout Indiana.
-Training sessions will help schools and law enforcement agencies establish the partnerships necessary for coordinating a unified and effective response to various incidents.
+In partnership with Indiana educators and local law enforcement, ISP conducts various training sessions throughout Indiana.
+Training sessions help schools and law enforcement agencies establish partnerships necessary for coordinating a unified and effective response to various incidents.

-Joint Training Sessions will be held in each of the Indiana State Police Districts.
-Each session will feature the "unarmed response" to an active shooter concept from an informational and a practical drill perspective.
-Sessions will be scheduled by ISP District Public Information Officers in cooperation with local school and law enforcement personnel.
+Joint Training Sessions are held in each of the Indiana State Police Districts.
+Each session features the "unarmed response" to an active shooter concept from an informational and a practical drill perspective.
+Sessions are scheduled by ISP District Public Information Officers in cooperation with local school and law enforcement personnel.

-A training video developed by ISP, including information about this program, is available at the Indiana Department of Education website at http://media.doe.in.gov/sservices/2013-06-25-isssa.html.
+A training video developed by ISP is available at the Indiana Department of Education website at http://media.doe.in.gov/sservices/2013-06-25-isssa.html.
 The video has three segments: Basics of Threat Assessment, Unarmed Response to an Active Shooter and Bomb Threat Basics and Protocol.

-ISP will train Indiana educators how to conduct threat assessment audits.
+ISP teaches Indiana educators how to conduct threat assessment audits.
 As set out in SEA # 1, conducting threat assessments in Indiana schools is a priority.
 The Indiana State Police will conduct training sessions on performing an appropriate threat assessment in a school setting.